When we make our cold-processed handmade sodium hydroxide (lye) is mixed with water or another water-based liquid.

 This lye water reacts with fats (the plant oils and butters) to create soap in a natural chemical reaction called saponification.

 When saponification is complete, the lye and oil molecules have combined and chemically changed into soap and glycerin.
+If the soap is made properly, ALL of the lye is used up in the saponification process and there is no lye present in the finished bars of soap or shampoo.

 All real soap is made with lye.
 No lye--no soap.
 Any skin or hair cleansing product made without sodium hydroxide is not soap, it is a detergent.